 - Most concert venues do not allow pets.

 - Check the website before you go to find more details about the concert line-up and particulars.

-Where’s your favorite place to see a summer concert?
-Tell us in the comments!
+Where’s your favorite summer concert in San Diego?
+Share in the comments!